DanielSchwager/GENCG.H2101_2/readmeday2.md

 ## Grid with Polygons

+In the final Product, I used a Polygon class I created in Beautiful Math.
+This Class lets me create a random Polygon in each tile.

 {% raw %}

 <iframe src="projects/Day2_Grid/GridArt/index.html" width="100%" height="450" frameborder="no"></iframe>
 {% endraw %}

 ## Code

+The Easy Part was to use the for-loop from the previous examples and draw the outlines of the Clocks.
+Now to the more difficult part, which was the hands of the clocks.
+Luckily Nicolas used a similar technique in his Project, so I could use some of his code.
+The atan2() function calculates the angle from the mouse pointer to the center of each grid.
+Now it's easy to draw a line from the center of the grid to the outside of the circle using grid center + cos(angle) \* length

 ```js
   for (let i = 0; i < cols; i++) {